 - All fields within the submission portal must be completed.

 - Individuals who have video uploads must ensure privacy of the video submission.
-Instructions for ensuring privacy can be accessed here.
+View Instructions for Ensuring Privacy.

 Please ensure that your research has met necessary research compliance requirements.
 For additional information regarding approvals for the use of human subjects or live vertebrate animals please see the IRB or Animal Care and Use Committee websites.